rizinorg/rz-hexagon/README.md

 (Build the release version to save **a lot** of RAM).

 `llvm-tblgen` should be in `<somewhere>/llvm-project/build/bin/` after the build.

-Please add the directory to your `PATH` afterwards.
+Please add this directory to your `PATH`.

 # Install